Sanofi-Public/emrflow/README.md

 ```
 ## Configuration

-Create an `emr_serverless_config.json` file containing the specified details and store it in your workbench's home directory
+Create an `emr_serverless_config.json` file containing the specified details and store it in your home directory
 ```json
 {
     "application_id": "",